Skip to content

 Data collected through Ngauge Forms seamlessly integrates with other Infoveave modules, enabling real-time analysis and reporting.
 You can trigger automated workflows based on form submissions, routing information to the appropriate stakeholders and streamlining processes.
 This integration reduces manual effort, accelerates decision-making, and improves overall operational efficiency.
 Ngauge Forms is a powerful tool for organizations seeking to digitize their data collection processes and optimize workflows across various departments.

-Creating NGauge Form
+Creating an NGauge Form

 NGuage forms

-4. Click on the Add button to start configuring the NGauge Form.
+4. Click on the Add button to start configuring the NGauge form.

-Configuring NGauge Form
+Configuring the NGauge Form

 NGuage Forms

-1. Provide a name and description for the NGauge form.
+1. Provide a Name and Description for the NGauge form.

 3. Choose an icon to represent the NGauge form.

-• Edit Check this option to allow users to edit existing entries within the NGauge form.
+• Edit Allow users to edit existing entries within the NGauge form.

-• Delete Enable this option to permit users to delete individual entries from the form.
+• Delete Permit users to delete individual entries from the form.

-Customizing NGauge Form Layout
+Customizing an NGauge Form Layout

 customizing-ngauge-form

-To customize the NGauge form in Infoveave, follow these steps
+To customize the NGauge form in Infoveave, follow these steps.

-1. Click on the Customize button on the required NGauge form to access the NGauge designer.In the designer, you will find all the selected columns arranged as a grid.
+1. Click on the Customize icon on the required NGauge form to access the NGauge designer.
+In the designer, you will find all the selected columns arranged as a grid.

 3. Drag and drop these elements onto the canvas.